Child Passenger Safety Week 2023

-Child Passenger Safety Week raises awareness for the need to secure children safely, every trip, every time.
-The single most effective way to protect children, and all vehicle occupants, is to correctly buckle them in a car seat, booster seat, or seat belt that is appropriate for their age and size.
+Child Passenger Safety Week, is a time for parents to make sure children are in the right car seat and that it is being used correctly—every trip, every time.
+The single most effective way to protect children, and all vehicle occupants, is to correctly buckle all passengers in a car seat, booster seat, or seat belt that is appropriate for their age and size.
+Most parents think they are using their car seats correctly to protect their children and keep them safe.
+Child Passenger Safety Week is a time when parents can attend one of the car seat check events, scheduled throughout the State, to be certain children are as safe as possible when they are riding in a vehicle.
 Car seat check events provide hands-on guidance on the correct selection, installation and use of the appropriate car seat, booster seat, or seat belt based on a child’s age, weight, height, and developmental needs.

 The PA Traffic Injury Prevention Project has developed a Child Passenger Safety Week planner to assist you in your efforts to educate families in your community.
 Child passenger safety materials are also available upon request.
 Help us to get the word out about car seat checks and educational efforts being conducted by registering your events through the link below.
 Do not forget to share the success of your event by completing the data collection form through the link below.

 Child Passenger Safety Week 2023 Planner

 The planner includes child passenger safety information to use as you plan and promote your educational program or event in your community.
 The planner provides child safety seat and seat belt statistics, a sample press release, best practice safety messages, and educational resources.
 A synopsis of Pennsylvania’s Occupant Protection law addressing child passengers.
 Additional educational flyers are available upon request.

 Register your Child Passenger Safety Week Event online!